EXayer/vdf-converter/README.md

 ## Features to implement

-* Duplicate key support - Some VDFs are known to contain duplicate keys.
-In such case, the key data will be overwritten.
 * Key Pointer - Parse only the specific part of VDF based on a path build from keys (e.g. 'key1.key2.key3').

 ## Inspiration